 - adequate control of risks arising from our work activities

 - adequate facilities and arrangements for the welfare of our people while at work

-- safe premises and equipment for all our stakeholders
+- safe premises and equipment for all our activities

 - a culture of safety and wellbeing

-UCAS Executive is responsible for ensuring compliance with the policy and to lead and promote health & safety and wellbeing.
+UCAS' Executive is responsible for ensuring compliance with the policy, and to lead and promote health and safety, and wellbeing.

-UCAS will consult on matters of health, safety & welfare with the Staff Consultation Group.
+UCAS will consult on matters of health, safety, and welfare with employee groups.

 The detailed arrangements are contained within the SAFER documents.